gin/2019-ethdenver/aave/README.md

 ---

 ### Conclusion
-Overall, the user flows are pretty good, and I can't think of much to speed it up so that user can request a loan or invest in a loan faster, other than feedback #07 above.
+Overall, the user flows are pretty good, and I can't think of much to speed it up such that user can request a loan or invest in a loan faster, other than feedback #07 above.

 [01-signup-dropdown-menu]: ./img/01-signup-dropdown-menu.png